webpy/webpy.github.com/ideas.md

 <a name="enhancing-templating"></a>
 ### enhancing templating

-The current templating system, and even Adam Atlas's rewrite, doesn't perfectly conform to the spec.
+The current templating system, and even Alice Atlas's rewrite, doesn't perfectly conform to the spec.
 For example, it doesn't support arbitrary Python code execution within a template.
 This project would be to take the templating system the final mile and fix the remaining bugs and unimplemented features.

 <a name="engine-agnostic-templating"></a>
 ### Engine-agnostic templating